tjpapenfuss/django_resume_builder/resume_builder/conversation/README.md

 }
 ```

-## Integration with Resume Builder
+## Integration with Interview Assistant

-The conversation system is designed to integrate with the existing resume builder:
+The conversation system is designed to integrate with the existing interview assistant:
 - Conversations are linked to user accounts
 - Generated summaries can be used to create Experience objects
 - Skills identified can be linked to the skills system